drojf/drojf.github.io/ingredients.md

 - Potato/Sweet Potato (can be stored in a cool place for quite a while)
 - Bread
 - Various cereals
-- Oats/Muesli (rolled oats soaked overnight are easy)
+- Oats/Muesli (rolled oats soaked overnight are easy, or microwave for 30-60s to cook)

 ## Protein

-- Tempeh
+- Tempeh and Tofu
 - Yeast Flakes/Nutritional Yeast (shelf-stable)
 - Chickpeas (shelf-stable)